gabrielheinrich/devhaus-academy-interim/lessons/media_queries.md

 ### Picking the right breakpoints

 Responsive Web Design is an art, not a science.
-Many times you have to go through trial and error, do mockups and try different sizes of elements before determining the ideal breakpoints.
+Many times you have to go through trial and error, resizing the window many times, do mockups and try different sizes of elements before determining the ideal breakpoints.
 If needed, set individual breakpoints for certain elements.

+[Example](https://www.youtube.com/watch?v=17XgkPFq6eY) of though process while picking breakpoints.

+Note that the scroll bar takes up 12-20px of your viewport!

 Generally we can use the following setup for most of our projects: